 (B) Fecal coliform analysis must result in less than 1,000 Most Probable Number per gram of total solids (dry weight).

-(c) For composted material produced from feedstock containing more than 50% volume of Type 2 feedstock in the initial pile, analysis must be performed for fecal coliform and meet the following limits:
+(c) For composted material and digestate produced from feedstock containing more than 50% volume of Type 2 feedstock in the initial pile, analysis must be performed for fecal coliform and meet the following limits:

 (A) Analysis must result in less than 1,000 Most Probable Number per gram of total solids (dry weight).

 (3) Methods of Pathogen Reduction.
 All composting facilities subject to this rule must document and implement a pathogen reduction plan that addresses requirements of the Code of Federal Regulations, 40 CFR Part 503.
-The plan must include a Process to Further Reduce Pathogen (PFRP), pursuant to 40 CFR Part 503 Appendix B, item (B)(1), dated February 19, 1993, that must include one of the following elements:
+The plan must include a Process to Further Reduce Pathogen (PFRP), under 40 CFR Part 503 Appendix B, item (B)(1), dated February 19, 1993, that must include one of the following elements:

-(a) Using either the within-vessel composting method or the static aerated pile composting method, the temperature of the active compost pile must be maintained at 55 degrees Celsius or higher for three days;
+(a) Using either the within-vessel aerobic composting method or the static aerated pile composting method, the temperature of the active composting pile must be maintained at 55 degrees Celsius or higher for three days;

-(b) Using the windrow composting method, the temperature of the active compost pile must be maintained at 55 degrees Celsius or higher for 15 days or longer.
-During the period when the compost is maintained at 55 degrees Celsius or higher, there must be a minimum of five turnings of the windrow; or
+(b) Using the windrow composting method, the temperature of the active composting pile must be maintained at 55 degrees Celsius or higher for 15 days or longer.
+During the period when the composting pile is maintained at 55 degrees Celsius or higher, there must be a minimum of five turnings of the windrow;

+(c) Using anaerobic digestion, the following parameters must be met:

+(A) All feedstocks are pasteurized at 70 degrees Celsius or higher for five minutes or longer prior to placement in the digester; or

+(B) The digestion process (treatment phase) maintains an operating temperature of 53 degrees Celsius or higher for five hours or longer; or

+(C) The digestion process (treatment phase) maintains an operating temperature of 35 degrees Celsius or higher for 10 days or longer; or

+(D) The digestion process (treatment phase) maintains an operating or liquid digestate storage temperature above 6 degrees Celsius or higher for six months or longer; or

-(c) An alternative method that permittee can demonstrate achieves an equivalent reduction of human pathogens.
+(d) An alternative method that permittee can demonstrate achieves an equivalent reduction of human pathogens.

-(4) Testing compost for pathogen reduction.
-All composting facilities subject to this rule must test composted material with the following frequency:
+(4) Testing compost and solid digestate for pathogen reduction.
+All composting facilities subject to this rule must test composted material and solid digestate, excluding composted material and digestate that is sent as feedstock to a composter with either a composting permit or registration, with the following frequency:

 (a) If less than 2,500 tons of composted material from Type 1 and 2 feedstocks are produced per year, testing must be conducted once a year.